gavinito/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 - A tool to validate GUIs against the source code
 - Build support for on-chain triggered orders (stop losses, take profits) into Serum.
 - Add Ledger support on Serum DEX UI
+- Auto-dropping a bit of SOL to get people started on Solana wallets
+- Wallet Address management: a system that would look like this
+  - A wants to send token X to B
+  - B says "my SOL address is S"
+  - A creates an account for X owned by S and then sends X to that account
+  - B then searches for all locations where they own X, finds that account, and adds it to the GUI

 See Project Serum [GitHub account](https://github.com/project-serum/) for the source of [Sollet.io](https://sollet.io) and the [DEX GUI](/en/dex-list)